 - Sustainable Technology

-- Scholarship Award: The scholarship award covers course fees, required flights, accommodation (for out of the country study), monthly allowances, insurance and other incidental expenses.
+- Award: The Award covers course fees, required flights, accommodation (for out of the country study), monthly allowances, insurance and other incidental expenses.

 - Nationality: Cambodia, Ethiopia, Kenya, Liberia, Malawi, Mozambique, Myanmar, Palestine, Rwanda, Sierra Leone, Tanzania, Uganda, Vietnam, Zambia and Zimbabwe